Agata10/library/README.md

 ## General information
 Project is one of the task from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library).
 It is a continuation of learning JavaScript.
-The main goal is to pracise cresting objects.
+The main goal is to pracise creating objects.

 ## Technologies
 * CSS3